Aims and Scope of the Journal of Vascular Surgery®

 Typical abstract headings include:

-The manuscript, including the abstract, must be uploaded as a separate file.
-The usual sections for a full basic or clinical science manuscript include Introduction, Methods, Results, and Discussion.
-Subheadings may be useful and help clarify the content in longer papers.
+The manuscript file must include the title page, abstract, manuscript, and references.
+The usual sections for a full basic or clinical science manuscript include Introduction, Methods, Results, Discussion and Conclusion.
+Subheadings may be useful in the Methods and Results sections to help clarify the content in longer papers.
 Methods must be described in sufficient detail to allow others to reproduce the work.
 For established methods, appropriate references and a brief description are sufficient; but for new methods, appropriate details are required.
+(NOTE: Please do not include statements that claim that this is the first time a procedure has been performed, reported, etc., as these claims are difficult to verify and may not be accurate.)
 If the description of the method is very long, the techniques should be summarized and referenced and the details provided as an appendix that will be published on the internet but not in print.
 For human studies, the following details are generally important: eligibility (inclusion and exclusion criteria), randomization methods, blinding methods, total consecutive patients enrolled, and number of exclusions or drop outs and reasons.
 For randomized controlled trials, the CONSORT document provides reporting guidelines that should be met in articles submitted to the Journal:

 See Moher D, Schultz ICF, Altman DG for the CONSORT group.
 The CONSORT statement: revised recommendation improving the quality of reports of parallel group randomised trials.
 Lancet 2001;357:1191-4.
-Full details are available at http://www.consortstatement.org/.
+Full details are available at http://www.consort-statement.org/.
 This article provides a checklist of the items that should be included in the report of the methods, results and discussion and the suggested details of a flow diagram that provides information on patient flow through the study.
-Observational studies should include these details as well.
+See Reporting Standards.

 Standards have been published that provide guidelines for reporting meta-analyses of the randomized controlled studies: See Moher D, Cook DJ, Eastwood S, Olkin I, Rennie D, Stroup DF.
 Improving the quality of reports of meta-analyses of randomized controlled trials: the QUORUM statement.
 Lancet 1999;354:1896-900.